starwolves/space/README.md

 The old prototype client is built on top of a Godot 3.4 release.

 ## Documentation

-The technical documentation of the most recent stable snap branch is found at [docs.sf.starwolves.io](https://docs.sf.starwolves.io).

-There is also a [(currently outdated) guide](https://guide.docs.sf.starwolves.io) available.

 Generate documentation yourself for master (latest code and docs!!) or other versions: